-- NAME: Coretta Scott King
+Coretta Scott King

 Coretta Scott King was an American civil rights activist and the wife of civil rights leader Martin Luther King Jr. She established a distinguished career in activism in her own right.
 Working side-by-side with her husband, she took part in the Montgomery Bus Boycott and worked to pass the Civil Rights Act.
 After King's death, she founded the Center for Nonviolent Social Change in Atlanta.

 Coretta Scott King was born Coretta Scott on April 27, 1927, in Marion, Alabama.
+In her early life, Coretta was as well known for her singing and violin playing as her civil rights activism.
 She attended Lincoln High School, graduating as the school's valedictorian in 1945, and then enrolled at Antioch College in Yellow Springs, Ohio, where she received a Bachelor of Arts degree in music and education.
-After graduating from Antioch, Coretta began taking courses at the New England Conservatory of Music in Boston, Massachusetts, where she earned her second collegiate degree, in voice and violin, in the early 1950s.
+After graduating from Antioch, Coretta was awarded a fellowship to the New England Conservatory of Music in Boston, Massachusetts, the city where she would meet her future husband, famed civil rights leader Martin Luther King Jr. (At the time, Martin Luther King Jr. was studying theology at Boston University.)

-It was while she was attending the Conservatory of Music that Coretta met her future husband, Martin Luther King Jr., the famed civil rights leader who, at the time, was studying theology at Boston University.
-The couple married on June 18, 1953, and soon moved to Montgomery, Alabama, where King served as pastor of Dexter Avenue Baptist Church and Coretta, subsequently, oversaw the various tasks of a pastor's wife.
+Coretta earned her second collegiate degree, in voice and violin, from the New England Conservatory of Music in the early 1950s.
+Not long after, on June 18, 1953, Coretta and Martin married and moved to Montgomery, Alabama, where he served as pastor of Dexter Avenue Baptist Church and she, subsequently, oversaw the various tasks of a pastor's wife.

 Working side-by-side with her husband throughout the 1950s and '60s, Coretta took part in the Montgomery Bus Boycott of 1955, journeyed to Ghana to mark that nation's independence in 1957, traveled to India on a pilgrimage in 1959 and worked to pass the 1964 Civil Rights Act, among other civil-rights-related work.